 - Manly Lifestyle: Various consumer behaviors in each city were analyzed, such as the number of pickups and motorcycles registered in the city, sports TV viewing, fishing and home improvement. // Key word here: Consumer.
 If you buy a lot of shit, you’re more manly?

 - Concentration of Manly Retail Stores: The number of manly stores and businesses were evaluated for each city, including BBQ and chicken wing restaurants, steak houses, sports bars, Harley Davidson dealerships and home improvement stores. // Eat out a lot, buy lots of toys and stuff.
 Yeah, that’s soooo manly.
+With this logic , you can be a man by just covering your dinner table with Table Throws of Nascar or of beef jerky.

 - Manly Magazine Subscriptions: The percentage of households subscribing to manly publications were analyzed.
 Examples of manly publications include Sports Illustrated, Car & Driver, Maxim, Playboy, Men’s Health, Popular Mechanics, Boating, etc. // Maybe they mean manly men don’t know how to get the same content for free, online, or at the library.
 Sheesh.
 Buying magazines is like throwing away money.
 Ergo, manly men throw away money?